charlie-nickerson/TestGit/README.md

-# TestGit
-A repo for testing github commands
+# TestGit: A repo for testing github commands

 ## HOW TO MAKE A COMMIT IN THE PAST:
 GIT_AUTHOR_DATE="2025-01-01 12:00:00" GIT_COMMITTER_DATE="2025-01-01 12:00:00" git commit -m "Going back in time"